clustarr/docs/docs/webinterface.md

 # Webinterface

 ## Overview
-The webinterface is available at the url `http://<control-server-ip>/` after the controlserver is installed.
+The webinterface is available at the URL `http://<control-server-ip>/` after the controlserver is installed.

 ![](./assets/images/frontend/clean.png)